jojokarlin/Git_DRI_Jan_2017/gitaction.md

 ## Making changes

-Return to the gitcheat.md you've made and add some notes about the commands we have learened so far to it.
+Return to the gitcheat.md you've made and add some notes about the commands we have learned so far to it.

 Let's start with these:
 - git config --global user.name "[name]